dottxt-ai/outlines/docs/cookbook/prompting-techniques/cumulative-reasoning.md

+---
+title: Cumulative Reasoning
+---

 # Cumulative Reasoning

 Cumulative Reasoning is an advanced prompting technique that builds on the Chain-of-Thought (CoT) approach.
 It involves breaking down a complex problem into smaller, manageable steps and progressively accumulating knowledge and insights.
 In this technique, the language model is guided to solve a problem by incrementally building up its understanding, with each step building on the previous ones.
 This allows for a more structured and thorough problem-solving process, especially for tasks that require multiple levels of reasoning or complex logical deductions.

+Read more about this prompting technique [here](https://arxiv.org/abs/2406.06608).

 ## A worked example